hemant-kaushik/rfp-management/README.md

 npm run dev
 ```

-Backend runs on `http://localhost:5001` (or port specified in PORT env variable)
+Backend runs on `http://localhost:5001` (default port is 5001, or as specified in PORT env variable)

 5. **Start Frontend** (in another terminal):